nicokaiser/rpi-audio-receiver/README.md

 - Upgrade existing packages
 - Update the Raspberry Pi firmware
 - Install and configure BlueZ, ALSA and PulseAudio
-- Enable auto login and for user "pi"
 - Enable simple pairing/trusting agent
-- Install a Wi-Fi timeout script (see below)
 - Enable read-only mode for the SD card

 (Or, just read the `install.sh` file and execute the instructions by hand if you are paranoid)